 Sweater Dress and Over the Knee Boots

 Perfect for Fall & Winter, a sweater dress with over the knee boots and a good tailored jacket is a great way to look chic from day to night.
 I love my Stuart Weitzman Lowland boots for travel because they are so comfortable for logging lots of miles.
-I’ve had mine for six years, worn them loads and they still look relatively brand new!
+I’ve had mine for seven years, worn them loads and they still look relatively brand new!

 Floral Dress with Boots

 Florals?
 For Fall?
 Not so groundbreaking but I always welcome a floral print dress in Fall – especially with a long sleeve.
 I love to pair my florals with a sleek knee high boot or ankle booties.

 Madewell is usually my go-to for Fall Floral dresses.
 Styled above with this belt.

 Consider a lighter color tweed jacket that you can wear Fall and then don it again in Spring.

 Perfect for a night out, I love an a-line mini skirt with sock booties and topped with a feminine blouse or cropped jacket.